Authentication¶

 more strategies via API_AUTHENTICATE_METHOD.

-Available methods are jwt
+Available methods are jwt, basic, api_key and custom.

 Each example below uses the common setup defined in

-.
+demo/authentication/app_base.py.
 Runnable snippets demonstrating each

 strategy live in the project repository: jwt_auth.py, basic_auth.py,